Creating Recipes and Models - Overview#

 Tip

-A recipe can contain up to 8 different models, allowing the robot to recognize and pick different part types from the same application without changing the overall configuration.
+A recipe can contain up to 8 different models, allowing the robot to identify and pick different types of parts from the same application without changing configuration.

-The process for creating a complete and working recipe is divided into several sequential stages:
+The process of creating a complete and functioning recipe consists of several sequential steps:

 Name |